Bacillus atrophaeus

 References

-Phylum Firmicutes, Class Bacilli, Order Bacillales, Family Bacillaceae, Genus Bacillus, Bacillus atrophaeus Nakamura 1989.
+Phylum Bacillota (Firmicutes), Class Bacilli, Order Caryophanales, Family Bacillaceae, Genus Bacillus, Bacillus atrophaeus

 Includes strains formerly called

-spizizenii and B. subtilis subsp. subtilis only by pigment production and a negative
+and B. subtilis subsp. subtilis and B. vallismortis.

 Gram-positive, motile rods, 0.5-1.0 x 2.0-4.0 µm, central, paracentral, ellipsoidal